NoteHive/RT-Talent-Grading-System/Questions For RT Talent Grading System.md

 Work-life balance: The company should support a healthy work-life balance and offer resources to help employees manage their time and workload effectively.
 Professional development: The company should provide opportunities for employees to learn and grow, both personally and professionally.
 Positive culture: The company culture should be positive and supportive, with a focus on teamwork, collaboration, and mutual respect.

+#### QUESTION: What does a good/ideal work environment look like to you?